HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 After that, retry the headless command.

-# 10. Networking choices: user vs TAP/bridge vs passt
+# 11. Networking choices: user vs TAP/bridge vs passt

 This guide uses user-mode networking because it requires no root network setup and works almost anywhere.
 However, you have options.

-## 10.1 Option A (recommended): user-mode networking
+## 11.1 Option A: user-mode networking

 Keep these flags: